coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/UI-4.png)
 </p>

-4. **Confirm BTC Staking Details:** Confirm the amount to stake BTC.
-Before finalizing the Bitcoin staking transaction, it's essential to understand and specify several key parameters:
+3. **Confirm BTC Staking Details:** Verify the amount of BTC to be staked.
+Before finalizing, specify key parameters:
-    * Confirm the amount of BTC you’d like to stake.
-The **minimum amount to stake is 0.01 BTC**.
+    * Confirm the BTC amount you'd like to stake (minimum 0.01 BTC).
-    * Setting the lock time determines when your Bitcoin will be unlocked and available again for redemption or re-delegation.
-    * The lock time on the website UI is based on the user’s local timezone, which may not align with the Ledger device’s UTC timezone.
+    * Set the lock time to determine when your Bitcoin will be unlocked.
+Please note that the website's user interface displays the lock time based on the user's local time, which may differ from the time zone of the Ledger device, which is UTC.
     * Specify the network priority speed for your transaction.

 <p align="center" style={{zoom:"60%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/UI-5.png)
 </p>

-5. **Verify Bitcoin Staking Address (Optional):** Use the Bitcoin Staking Address verification tool to confirm that the displayed BTC staking address matches your expected address before proceeding.
+4. **Verify Bitcoin Staking Address (Optional):** Use the Bitcoin Staking Address verification tool to confirm that the displayed BTC staking address matches your expected address before proceeding.

 <p align="center" style={{zoom:"60%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/UI-6.png)
 </p>

-6. **Proceed to Approve Transaction:** Click on "Approve Transaction" on the website to proceed with the transaction.
+5. **Proceed to Approve Transaction:** Click on "Approve Transaction" on the website to proceed with the transaction.

 <p align="center" style={{zoom:"60%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/UI-7.png)